 The Whitney is one of our coolest neighbors.
 Featuring a vast and dynamic mix of American art, the museum has a constant rotation of new exhibitions to check out and permanent collections always worth revisiting.
 All visitors must book timed tickets in advance.
 You show up at your allotted time slot to safely peruse with plenty of space to take it all in.

 It’s hard to imagine Meatpacking without Chelsea Market.
 Filled with independent shops, ice cream and coffee vendors, a butcher, and full seafood market, just to name a few, the building has turned dozens of its best dining experiences out onto the street, where you can order food, cocktails and bites from sidewalk-facing windows to sit at a cute two-top or picnic table to enjoy.
-The inside is back open, too, with one-way traffic to ensure a free and comfortable flow for all guests.
-Insider’s tip: The Lobster Place has $1.50 happy hour oysters Monday-Friday from 4-6PM.
+The inside is back open, too, with indoor dining and even more shops reopening.
+Stan’s tip: The Lobster Place has $1.50 happy hour oysters Monday-Friday from 4-6PM.

 OK technically these are two different venues, but two of the most iconic gay bars in all of Manhattan, so we had to give some love to both.
 Duplex has expansive sidewalk seating out on 7th Ave South, where there is never a shortage of colorful characters for optimum people watching.
 Right around the corner on Christopher Street is the historic Stonewall Inn, where on weekends, the bar takes over the entire street for snacking, drinking, and hanging with friends.
 Post up long enough and you'll surely witness an impromptu drag show or lipsync performance.
 So bring those dollar bills.

 They say (who is they, anyway?) that the best things in life are free, however, in New York, that’s rarely the case.
 But!
 Hudson River Park is totally free to enjoy, and it rocks.
 Just head west away from the hotel and you’ll reach one of the best public parks in Manhattan.
 Grab a coffee to go and head north or south for expansive city views, piers extending over the water for lounging and laying out, dog parks, tennis courts and more.
-Depending on the season, there are little kiosks where you can grab a beer and catch some rays, too.
+Kayaking has returned, as shown here, and there are little kiosks where you can grab a beer and catch some rays, too.

 Our other favorite public park, duh!
-The High Line, our namesake park, is back in action with a safe and smooth system that really allows you to enjoy all its wonders.
-Open daily from noon to 8PM, the park is operating with a free timed-entry reservation system with limited capacity in order to allow for social distancing.
+The High Line, our namesake park, is back in action with a safe and smooth system that really allows you to enjoy all its wonders, including this very impressive massive drone sculpture.
+On weekdays, there are no reservations required, but you'll need to reserve in advance for a weekend visit.

 Our new neighbor is really, really chill.
 TribeTokes sells CBD vape oils, skincare and wellness products, fruit gummies, oils and more to keep you nice and relaxed during your stay.
 Not that you wouldn’t be with us anyway, but this is just a lil’ something extra if you want it.
 The shop is also currently showcasing a photography exhibit about David Bowie and selling handmade tie dye athleisure.
 So that’s cool.